FPT-Algorithms for the \ell-Matchoid Problem with a Coverage Objective: Unweighted Coverage Functions in the Value Oracle Model

 \begin{lemma} Suppose that $e$ is processed at a node $\nn$ by $\ProcessElem(e,\nn)$ during Algorithm~\ref{alg:streaming-guess-oracle}, and let $p = \parent(\nn)$.
 Then, \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item $\points(e) \cap \points(p) = \points(r) \cap \points(p)$ for all $r \in \all(\nn)$ and $|\points(e) \cap \points(p)|$ is at least the depth of $\nn$. \item $\points(e) \setminus \points(p)$ is disjoint from $\points(r) \setminus \points(p)$ for all $r \in \all(\nn)$. \item $e$ is added to at most one set $R_j$ stored in $\nn$.
 Thus, all sets $R_j$ stored in $\nn$ are mutually disjoint. \item If $e$ is added to some $R_j$ stored in $\nn$ then $e$ stays always as part of $R_j$ even after any subsequent call to $\ProcessElem(x,\nn)$ for $x \in X$. \end{enumerate} \end{lemma}

 \begin{proof} Parts (1) and (2) follow directly from Lemma~\ref{lem:find-node}.
 Part (3) follows immediately from the fact that we return from the loop in $\ProcessElem(e,\nn)$ the first time that $e$ is added to one of the sets $R_1,\ldots,R_z$, and so $e$ is added to at most one set.
+Intuitively, part (4) follows from the fact that we assign elements dummy weights in descending order of arrival in line 25 of the algorithm.
+Thus, the procedure $\RepSet$ will always prefer adding an element already in the representative set $R_j$ over the new element $x$.

-For part (4), consider some set $R_j$ stored at node $\nn$ at some time during the algorithm and suppose $e \in R_j$.
+Formally, consider some set $R_j$ stored at node $\nn$ at some time during the algorithm and consider any element $e \in R_j$.
 Let $T$ be the set of elements for which $R_j$ was the output of $\RepSet(T)$.
 Consider the next element $x$ for which $\ProcessElem(x,\nn)$ is called to update $R_j$, and let $R_j'$ be the resulting set output by $\RepSet(R_j + x)$.
 We will show that $e \in R_j'$ as well.
 Part (4) then follows by induction on the stream of elements processed at node $\nn$.